-1 DOUBLE CIRCUIT OPTION: 2 • Tubular steel monopole structures will typically be 140 ft. above ground level.
-3 Angle, corner and in-line dead-end structures may consist of multiple poles or 4 guy wires; 5 • Line length is approximately 34 miles; 6 • Double-circuit, three-phase transmission line comprised of twin-bundled (2) - 7 795 kcmil ACSR "Drake" conductors per phase, two OPGWs, and two 8 additional shield wires, where applicable; 9 ● Typical span lengths range from 600 ft. - 1,000 ft.; 10 • Typical transmission construction easement/ROW width of 150 ft., with 11 additional easement at turning and angle structures as applicable to account 12 for factors such as terrain, span lengths, and the need for guying for larger line 13 deflection angles or multiple structures for corners.
+1 DOUBLE CIRCUIT OPTION: 2 Tubular steel monopole structures will typically be 140 ft. above ground level 3 Angle, corner and in-line dead-end structures may consist of multiple poles or 4 guy wires; 5 • Line length is approximately 34 miles; 6 • Double-circuit, three-phase transmission line comprised of twin-bundled (2) 7 795 kcmil ACSR "Drake" conductors per phase, two OPGWs, and two 8 additional shield wires, where applicable; 9 Typical span lengths range from 600 ft. - 1,000 ft.; 10 • Typical transmission construction easement/ROW width of 150 ft., with 11 additional easement at turning and angle structures as applicable to account 12 for factors such as terrain, span lengths, and the need for guying for larger line 13 deflection angles or multiple structures for corners.
 14 • The proposed transmission line will be located within the easement ROW; and 15 Monopole design for better suitability for farming operations and reduced 16 permanent surface impacts.
-17 8 Q. PLEASE DESCRIBE WHY THE PROJECT IS NEEDED TO DELIVER ENERGY 9 FOR CRW AND CRW II TO THE TRANSMISSION GRID.
+17 permanent our case 18 Q. PLEASE DESCRIBE WHY THE PROJECT IS NEEDED TO DELIVER ENERGY 19 FOR CRW AND CRW II TO THE TRANSMISSION GRID.
 20 A. The Project is needed to deliver the energy from CRW and CRW II to the 21 transmission grid.
-To facilitate an understanding of the relationship between the two wind projects, their respective transmission lines and the final point of interconnection I have provided a map as Exhibit DM-1.
+To facilitate an understanding of the relationship between the two 22 wind projects, their respective transmission lines and the final point of interconnection -4 while projects, then respective transmission files and the thial point of interconnection.

+have provided a map as Exhibit DM-1.
 I have also provided as Exhibit DM-2, a map showing the Project route from the CRW collector substation to the Big Stone South Substation.
 I have additionally provided in Exhibit DM-3 one-lines diagrams to add additional detail and understanding.
 As Exhibit DM-2 shows, the Project begins at the CRW collector substation located 4 miles south of the town of South Shore.
 The line then progresses northeast and remains south of the cities of Stockholm and Milbank before it terminates at Big Stone South Substation, which is approximately two miles southwest of Big Stone City.